dpchamps/type-theory/TAPL/chap-5.md

 Lambda calculus is highly extensible, and eventually leads to recognizable fully-fledged languages such as ML or Scheme.

-- fnlambdan - shorthand for "the function that, for each n, yields..."
+- λn - shorthand for "the function that, for each n, yields..."

 Scope

-An occurence of the variable x is said to be bound when it occus in the body t of an abstraction fnlambdax.t.
+An occurence of the variable x is said to be bound when it occurs in the body t of an abstraction λx.t.
 An occurence is free if it appears in a position where it is not bound by an enclosing abstraction on x.
-For example, in `x y` and `fnlambday.x y`, x is free.
+For example, in `x y` and `λy.x y`, x is free.

 A term with no free variables is said to be closed, and are also called combinators.